aupala-b99/Lodging-Proximity-and-Yelp-Restaurant-Reviews/README.md

 - 📝 Number of reviews
 - 💲 Restaurant pricing and sentiment trends

-It is part of the **GB 760 Data Tech Course Project** at the Wisconsin School of Business.

 ## 💡 Business Questions

 1. **How does proximity to lodging influence Yelp restaurant review ratings?**